dnvriend/lagom-test/README.md

 For an indepth discussion on how to wire a Lagom application please read:
 [Wiring together a Lagom application](http://www.lagomframework.com/documentation/1.3.x/scala/ServiceImplementation.html#Wiring-together-a-Lagom-application).

+## Cluster
+If you want to scale your microservices out across multiple servers, Lagom provides clustering via [Akka Cluster](http://doc.akka.io/docs/akka/2.4/common/cluster.html).

+Customers of Lightbend’s Reactive Platform can additionally use Lightbend ConductR and Akka’s Split Brain Resolver for deployment and cluster management and Lightbend Monitoring for monitoring production systems.

+## Cluster composition
+A cluster should only span nodes that are running the same service.

+You could imagine using cluster features across different services, but we recommend against that, because it would couple the services too tightly.
+Different services should only interact with each other through each service’s API, meaning communicating synchronously via REST or subscribing to a topic.

 ## ConductR
 [ConductR](http://conductr.lightbend.com/) is a container orchestration tool with the main goal of delivering operational productivity.
 ConductR is also designed to host your Lagom services with resilience.
 For a developer this means that